 As we’ve mentioned in another blog, agents get referral fees when they refer another agent to complete a transaction — basically like a finder’s fee.
-They receive 3% commission without having to do any of the work, solely just from referring another agent.
+They receive 30% commission from the agent’s commission of whom they referred the client to.

 In regards to selling their own homes, agents will sometimes use this referral procedure to their advantage.
 Here’s how this often plays out: